 On the flipside, content designed with the intent to educate exists for two main reasons: to showcase a brand’s knowledge/expertise in its field and to provide useful value to its customers and/or audience.
 Since these pieces of content are typically unbranded, the company’s name will not be directly mentioned, even though these materials are hosted on the company’s website and shared through its social media channels.

 Content designed with mixed intentions provides a carefully crafted blend of the two tactics mentioned above.
 Commonly, the first ¾ of these pieces will be executed with the intent to educate while the final ¼ is where a brand can advertise how its expertise fits into the information presented in the former portion.
 This way, a brand can effectively discuss a concern in their field of work and offer up a solution that their company can provide to customers.

 As we mentioned at the beginning of this series, content creation is only one piece of the larger puzzle that is marketing.
 Next week, we will discuss how a brand can maximize its crafted content by weaving it directly into a powerful social media strategy.

 To ensure you have access to part two of our What is Marketing? series, bookmark Seafoam’s official blog, The Anchor, or save this link into your favorite RSS reader.
 Thanks for stopping by!

-Seafoam Media is a full-service marketing consulting firm based in St. Louis, MO.
+Seafoam Media is a full-service digital marketing consulting firm based in St. Louis, MO.
 We expand on the traditional best practices of marketing while delving into the deep end of SEO, web development, content creation and social media — all of which mesh to form a cohesive marketing strategy that helps our clients get discovered online and build everlasting relationships with their customers.